‘Sunshine On Leith’

 I’ve not watched a new movie in such a long time that’s made me feel so good by the end of it.
 Firstly, in a general feel good kind of way but secondly, for being Scottish!

-The theme song is of course ‘Sunshine On Leith’.
+The theme song is of course one of The Proclaimers most loved songs ‘Sunshine On Leith’.